The 30 best true crime podcasts to kill your free time, ranked

 (Image credit: Bloomberg)

-Your relationship with your therapist is meant to be healthy; the one safe space where you can spill all of your innermost thoughts and feelings and not be judged.
+Your relationship with your therapist is meant to be healthy; a safe space where you can spill all of your innermost thoughts and feelings and not be judged.
 You’re paying for it, aren’t you?
-Well, it’s not ruining anything to say that, given that this Bloomberg podcast is from Wondery, the network behind Doctor Death and Dirty John, of course this titular shrink isn’t the good kind.
+Well, it’s not spoiling anything to say that, given this Bloomberg podcast is from Wondery, the network behind Doctor Death and Dirty John, of course this titular shrink isn’t the good kind.

-Again, the less I say the better, but The Shrink Next Door from journalist Joe Nocera is a fascinating glimpse into what happens when therapy goes so, so wrong that right is basically a dot.
-It’s not an easy listen and you’ll be afraid to ever go to therapy again but this is even more brilliant podcasting with a story effortlessly stranger than fiction.
+Honestly, the less we say the better, but The Shrink Next Door from journalist Joe Nocera is a fascinating glimpse into what happens when therapy goes so, so wrong that right is basically a dot.
+It’s not an easy listen and you may be afraid to ever go to therapy again but this is more brilliant podcasting with a story effortlessly stranger than fiction.

 Criminal